Last updated 23rd March, 2025

 After the driveway is done, if weeds eventually penetrate the surface, then use a water-based weed killer to kill the weeds and when they have died off you can carefully remove the remaining foliage.

-Do not just try and pull weeds out though the tarmac, sometimes a small weed poking through can have large roots attached, attempting to pull this out can actually cause further damage to the tarmac surface.
+Do not just try and pull weeds out through the tarmac.
+Sometimes a small weed poking through can have large roots attached and attempting to pull this out can actually cause further damage to the tarmac surface.

 If you do not have the time or experience to do this, then you could hire a gardener which will cost around £10 to £50 per hour.